Cyber Threat Hunting

 - Analytics-Driven: Machine-learning and User and Entity Behavior Analytics, used to develop aggregated risk scores that can also serve as hunting hypotheses

-The outcomes of hunting trips, including newly discovered IoCs and TTPs, should be stored and used to enrich automated detection systems and analytics, as well as to form the foundation of future hunts.
+The outcomes of hunting trips, including newly discovered IoCs and TTPs, should be stored and used to enrich automated detection systems and analytics.
+Strengthening your automated detection systems is the ultimate goal of hunting.

-You need data to hunt, and the more data you have, the more detailed and thorough your hunting trips can be.
-An enterprise will want to store as much data as possible, such as flow data and proxy logs, host authentication attempts, and even non-security focused information.
-Making sense of Big Data is no easy task however, so advanced analytic techniques are critical.
-Sqrrl can ingest huge quantities of disparate datasets, and visualize that data dynamically through a powerful technique called Linked Data Analysis capability at its heart makes exploring the data contextual and intuitive.
+You need data to hunt, and the more data you have, the more detailed and thorough your hunting missions can be.
+An enterprise will want to store as much data as possible, but having a variety of data, including flow, proxy, authentication, and DNS, is also helpful.
+Making sense of Big Data is no easy task however, so an analyst should be able to leverage various kinds of automated analytics to parse through the data.
+Sqrrl can ingest huge quantities of disparate datasets, fusing them together into a united model, and visualize that data dynamically through a powerful technique called Linked Data Analysis.
+These linked models make exploring data contextual and intuitive.

 Hunting consists of spending a lot of time searching for something that is elusive by nature.
 To locate entrenched threats, your hunt needs to be dynamic and adaptable.
 You need to be able to easily pivot from one dataset to another in order to evaluate the full context of the attacker’s digital footprints.
 From their starting point, hunts can follow different paths depending on the questions that the hunter asks at each step.

-An analyst hunts through a case of Lateral Movement found by Sqrrl’s TTP detectors
+An analyst hunts through a case of lateral movement found by one of Sqrrl’s TTP detectors

 Sqrrl Enterprise is built to streamline the hunting experience as a powerful Threat Hunting Platform.
 Security analysts may have the domain knowledge to hunt, but not the advanced data science skill sets to directly manipulate and filter Big Data.
 As such, automated algorithms and prioritization are needed to make sense of the power big data affords.
 As an optimal hunting platform, Sqrrl Enterprise enables a hunter to filter and prioritize Big Data while iteratively asking the data questions and explore the relationships in the data.
 Sqrrl provides the scalability, visualization, and analytics that help analysts track down advanced threats via more advanced hunting techniques, turning data gatherers into data hunters.
 Download our eBook on Threat Hunting below to learn the fundamentals of hunting that all security executives and professionals should know: